-7 Best B2B Marketing Strategies That Drive Record Sales
+7 B2B Marketing Strategies That Drive Killer Sales

-Does your B2B company have a winning marketing strategy?
-Historically, this is something with which such companies have struggled.
+Does your company have a winning B2B marketing strategy?

-One of the main problems that they face is continuing to rely on outdated modes of communicating with current and potential clients.
-Showing up at trade shows, passing out pamphlets and making cold call after cold call simply aren’t good enough in today’s incredibly competitive climate.
+B2B companies struggle with creating a successful marketing strategy largely because they rely on outdated communication channels to connect with current and potential clients.
+Showing up at trade shows, passing out pamphlets, and making cold call after cold call simply aren’t good enough in today’s incredibly competitive climate.

-This means that new B2B marketing strategies are an absolute must.
-These strategies may include an ecommerce website, a social media presence and knowing your clients inside and out.
+Modern B2B marketing strategies are an absolute must.
+These strategies start with a solid eCommerce website, a robust social media presence, and extensive buyer personas.
 Thousands of ideas for driving sales are out there, but how do you know which ones really work?

-Read on to discover 7 proven marketing strategies that are made for B2B agencies.
-First, let’s take a closer look at why B2B organizations need a marketing strategy, perhaps even before starting an online store.
+Read on to discover seven proven marketing strategies that are made for B2B agencies.
+But first, let’s take a closer look at why B2B organizations need a marketing strategy, perhaps even before starting an online store.

 What Is a B2B Marketing Strategy?